coq/roadmaps/text/roadmap-8.6.md

 # Vernacular

-- [ ] !
-Forbiding "Require" inside modules and module types (Import is
-   fine) Users complain.
+- [ ] :exclamation: Forbiding "Require" inside modules and module types (Import is fine) Users complain.
 Do we deprecate or not?
 We should say something.

    Decision: message with workaround (move outside module).
 Still an incompatibility to 8.4.

 - [ ] Print Assumptions now prints axioms through inductive definitions (M. Lasson)